infralicious/awesome-service-control-policies/README.md

 - [Jun 17 2022 - More about AWS Service Control Policies (SCP)](https://medium.com/gft-engineering/more-about-aws-service-control-policies-scp-1588ff9bc814)
 - [Mar 25 2020 - AWS SCP Best Practices](https://summitroute.com/blog/2020/03/25/aws_scp_best_practices/#creating-scps-without-breaking-things)

-## notes
+## Limits

-TODO: add sources

-- SCPs do not affect users or roles in the management account.
+- SCPs/RCPs do not affect users or roles in the management account.
 They affect only the member accounts in your organization.
-- 5 policies maximum can be attached to root/ou/account
+- SCPs/RCPs have a maximum of 5 policies that can be attached to root/ou/account [^1]
-- SCPs have a maximum character limit of 512
+- SCPs have a maximum character limit of `5120` characters [^1]

 ## related projects